noryev/leto-gateway/readme.md

     2. Then add the contents within "runtime/ipfs.service" into the file using NANO or VIM.

+   Extra Notes:

+- Reload the systemd configuration by running the command sudo systemctl daemon-reload

+    - Enable the IPFS service to start automatically at boot by running the command sudo systemctl enable ipfs

+    - Start the IPFS service by running the command sudo systemctl start ipfs

+    - To check the status of the service, you can use the command sudo systemctl status ipfs

+    - To stop the service, you can use the command sudo systemctl stop ipfs

 ## Bad-Bits Denylist Script for automated removal

     #!/bin/bash